JorjBauer/RingBuffer/README.txt

 This is a very simplistic, small, C++ Ring Buffer class.

-It only understands bytes.
+It only understands bytes (uint8_t).
 You tell it what size FIFO you want, in bytes on construction, like this 16-byte ring buffer:

   #include <RingBuffer.h>